AmizAzad/ChatBot/src/com/client/README.md

    Enter your user name:
      ** You can use username of your choice as long as it is already not taken **

-NOte: In case multiple instances of chatclient are to be run on the same machine, make sure to choose a different name "chatclient1, chatclient2" for each instance.
+Note: In case multiple instances of chatclient are to be run on the same machine, make sure to choose a different name "chatclient1, chatclient2" for each instance.